Jennifer Lyn Jackson

-Jackson graduated from North Olmsted High School in 1986, and she went on to study business and finance at Kent State University.
+Jackson graduated from North Olmsted High School in 1986, and went on to study business and finance at Kent State University.

 In January 2007, Jackson was arrested in Oberlin, Ohio, for driving under the influence (DUI), and police found open beer bottles, marijuana, and stolen tobacco products in her car.
 In a plea bargain, she pleaded guilty to DUI and the other criminal charges were dropped.
 She was given a suspended sentence of 180 days in jail, fined $500, placed on probation for three years, and had her driver's license suspended for six months.
 She was also ordered to receive a period of drug and alcohol abuse counseling.

 A long time drug addict, on January 22, 2010, Jackson was found dead from a heroin overdose by her husband, James Thompson, in their trailer park home in Westlake, Ohio.